Countries Open to Unvaccinated Tourists: 2022 Picks!

-Visitors only need to take a PCR test up to 96 hours before departure and fill in the Traveller’s Health Surveillance Form within 24 hours before arrival.
 Travelers who come from high-risk countries or have visited some of them in the past 14 days should also undergo further rapid testing at arrival.

 A laid-back vibe, reggae music, beaches, and local food are excuses enough to pay a visit to this Caribbean island.

 Tourists are requested and obtain a travel authorization within 72 hours of their planned travel date.
 All tourists must also present a copy of a negative PCR or Antigen test before boarding a flight to the island.

 All arrivals are requested to quarantine at their location of arrival for up to 14 days, depending on the type of travel.

 Mexico’s breathtaking sugar-white beaches, deserts, cenotes (natural swimming holes), and hundreds of colonial villages have everything vaccinated and non-vaccinated travelers may want for a peaceful or adventurous getaway.

 To make things even better, Mexico does not require visitors a negative Covid-19 test or a vaccine certificate, everyone is welcome!

 Unvaccinated visitors are welcome to visit this tropical paradise, which is surrounded by nine hundred miles of Caribbean coastline, top-notch resorts, and lively nightlife.

 A negative Covid-19 test is not required.
 Rapid tests are performed on randomly selected passengers upon arrival in the Dominican Republic but it almost never happens.